Riociguat (By mouth)

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

-- Do not use this medicine together with dipyridamole, theophylline, nitroglycerin or another nitrate medicine, amyl nitrite or a similar medication, or a medicine for impotence.
+- Do not use this medicine together with dipyridamole, theophylline, amyl nitrite or a similar medicine, nitroglycerin or another nitrate medicine, or a medicine for impotence.

-- Some foods and medicines can affect how riociguat works.
-Tell your doctor if you are using St John's wort, carbamazepine, phenobarbital, phenytoin, rifampin, medicine to treat high blood pressure, medicine to treat fungal infection, or medicine to treat HIV/AIDS.
+- Some medicines can affect how riociguat works.
+Tell your doctor if you are using any of the following:

 - If you are using an antacid that contains aluminum or magnesium, take it 1 hour after you take riociguat.